Paatal/project-repo-template/README.md

 Each deliverable should include a description (or bulleted list) of the functionality of said deliverable.
 For example, “The Competitions tool supports recruitment of external reviewers and submission of their reviews”.
 Information to include:

--What will the deliverable (tool, etc) DO? (consider requirements documentation or using the wiki) -How will deliverable be evaluated? (should be in the evaluation.md file) -What problem does it address / who does it serve? (this should be at the top of the Read Me)
+[] What will the deliverable (tool, etc) DO? (consider requirements documentation or using the wiki) [] How will deliverable be evaluated? (should be in the evaluation.md file) [] What problem does it address / who does it serve? (this should be at the top of the Read Me)